 Q: Damien has gone through dramatic changes recently, including going co-ed.
 Has that been a success?

 A: Oh yes.
 That was in 2012, so we just had our first co-educational graduating class this past May.
-What’s really cool is that Damien was founded in 1966, so I got to go to a graduation where we celebrated our first class reaching its 50thth reunion in the same year we had our first co-educational class graduate.
+What’s really cool is that Damien was founded in 1962, so I got to go to a graduation where we celebrated our first graduating class reaching its 50th reunion in the same year we had our first co-educational class graduate.

 We had a great group of those 1966 graduates who came back to participate in graduation, all wearing similar shirts.
 That was against the backdrop of a graduating class that was nearly a 50/50 mix of young men and young women on stage, all intermingled.
 It presented a dramatic picture of what the school has become as a co-educational institution.

 Q: How do you plan to grow Damien’s reputation?